fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

-We can see the original “author” commit is now gone, and it is replaced by the “author/email” commit.
+We can see the original "author" commit is now gone, and it is replaced by the "author/email" commit.
 You can achieve the same effect by resetting the branch back one commit and then recommitting the new changes.

 ## Lab 20: Moving Files

 **Move the hello.rb file into a lib directory.**

 We are now going to build up the structure of our little repository.
-Let’s move the program into a lib directory.
+Let's move the program into a lib directory.

 ```shell
 $ mkdir lib